plone/training/docs/mastering-plone/voting-story/volto_actions.md

 }
 ```

 As the corresponding reducer updates the app store, the subscribed component `Voting` **reacts by updating itself**.
-The subsription is done by:
+The subscription is done by:

 ```jsx
 const votes = useSelector((store) => store.votes);